MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Comparison with existing datasets

 \section{Comparison with existing datasets}

-A key feature of MessIRve is the detailed documentation of its data collection process.
-Existing open-domain datasets, such as MIRACL and SQAC, even if they are relatively well-documented, lack detailed descriptions of how their Wikipedia passages were selected before annotation.

-MessIRve is also the only dataset that aims at explicitly accounting for the diverse varieties of Spanish spoken in different countries.
-This contrasts with all other datasets, which either do not consider dialectal variations or do not provide clear information about their inclusion.

-To validate the dataset's dialectal diversity, we listed the most distinctive words from each country's queries according to a frequency-based log odds ratio score (see Table \ref{tab:spanish_varieties} in Appendix \ref{app:additional_info}).
-Each country's queries include terms that are specifically relevant to that country, such as ``green'' for the United States (referring to the Green Card), ``checar'' for Mexico (meaning ``to check''), ``frailejones'' for Colombia (a type of plant), ``euskera'' for Spain (the Basque language), and ``CUIT'' for Argentina (a tax identification number), when considering the five countries with the most speakers.
+MessIRve provides detailed documentation of its data collection process, unlike existing open-domain datasets like MIRACL and SQAC, which lack specifics on Wikipedia passage selection.
+Our dataset is also the only one to account for Spanish dialectal diversity, whereas other datasets either ignore this or fail to document it.
+To validate this, we identified distinctive words in each country's queries using log odds ratios (Table \ref{tab:spanish_varieties} in Appendix \ref{app:queries}).
+Examples for the countries with most speakers include ``green'' (USA, Green Card), ``checar'' (Mexico, ``to check''), ``frailejones'' (Colombia, plant), ``euskera'' (Spain, Basque language), and ``CUIT'' (Argentina, tax ID).

-Moreover, MessIRve is substantially larger than other datasets (see Table \ref{tab:current_datasets}).
-The mMARCO dataset, while large, involves translations from English, thus introducing potential translation errors and artifacts which may affect the quality of the dataset.
-Moreover, the queries in mMARCO are derived from English-speaking users' queries, which may not be as relevant to Spanish-speaking users (see section \ref{sec:topic_analysis} for a more detailed analysis).
+MessIRve is also much larger than other datasets (Table \ref{tab:current_datasets}).
+While mMARCO is large, it relies on translations of English-speaking users' queries, introducing translation errors and contents less relevant to Spanish-speaking users (see Section \ref{sec:topic_analysis}).

-One feature of our dataset is the sparsity of its judgments, with only about one relevance judgment per query, similar to the widely used MS MARCO dataset.
-This means that, as compared to datasets with more judgments per query, such as MIRACL, it is more likely that relevant passages are not identified as such, and that IR systems will retrieve more false negatives, that is, passages erroneously considered non-relevant.

-Similarly, unlike MIRACL, our dataset does not include passages explicitly judged as negative (non-relevant).
-This is a limitation for the training of models that require negative examples, and implies that negative mining techniques would be needed to train models with MessIRve.

-Nevertheless, the use of sparse, only-positive judgments is a common practice in IR research due to the challenges and high costs associated with obtaining more complete annotations.
-Previous research has shown that findings based on sparse judgments, like those of MS MARCO, align well with results from more comprehensive and costly judgments, suggesting that while more exhaustive annotations may change absolute scores, they are unlikely to affect qualitative conclusions regarding the ranking of IR systems \citep{zhang2021mr}.

-The automated data collection approach was primarily driven by the need for a large-scale dataset that did not require the costly human annotations associated with datasets like MIRACL and MS MARCO.
-This approach sacrifices control over quality because it relies on both the reliability of the automatically extracted queries and the accuracy of Google Search featured snippets.
-While this method may be seen as less dependable than human annotations, we have conducted a quality assessment to ensure the dataset's reliability, as described in section \ref{sec:quality_assessment}.